Did you know certain insects are good for your garden and can actually protect your plants from pests?

 These tiny non-stinging creatures are the number one enemy of hornworms, which are the number one enemy of garden tomatoes.

 The wasp lays its eggs on the bodies of these destructive caterpillars, which are consumed from within as the larvae mature.
+If you are worried that they might sting you should research about how far do wasps travel from their nest so you are well informed.

 - Tomato Hornworm (and other Caterpillars)